WCCWCC/test_all/ble_mesh_console.md

 For example:
 1. bmreg
 2. bmoob -o 0 -x 0

+This command is used to initialize the OBB of the device.

 3. bminit -m 0x1000

+`0x1000` represents the model id of the onoff server model

 4. bmnbearer -b 0x3 -e 1
+This command is used to enable bearer.

 # 3. Project Structure
 The folder `ble_mesh_provisioner` contains the following files and subfolders: